When my pulse stopped beating, the rivers ran dry first.

-With the silk’s ebb, my edges are nothing but desert islands in the melting sun.
+With the silk’s ebb, my edges are burning, baking alive in the melting sun.

-Further in, my limbs are dead and dying, callousing at the surface like driftwood, baking alive, held buoyant only by my saline brine.
+Further in, my limbs are dead and dying, callousing at the surface like driftwood, held buoyant only by my saline brine.

 If you want, you can see them wash up on shore from time to time.

 And the rest of me — my halite crystals, my salt flurries, my calcium deposits, my glittering pearls, and my limestone cliffs — is too, close to drying.

 I know what’s happening to me.
 I’m not blind.

 They say I am exsiccating — retreating into my salt.